Elena' s AI Blog

 Elena Daehnhardt

 I use two computers for my coding projects and take only one computer while traveling.
-My projects require, however, that I run numerous tests that should run well even with my M1 computer, at the moment, not having all packages working smoothly together.
-To be more flexible and independent from a development environment, I use GitHub Codespaces.
-And I am very grateful to learn a new tool, which is so helpful that I do not know how I worked without it.
+My projects require running numerous tests that should run well even on my M1 computer, which at the moment does not have all packages working smoothly together.
+To be more flexible and independent from any single local development environment, I use GitHub Codespaces.
+It is a tool so helpful that I do not know how I worked without it.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"